TREATI/COFFEE/README.md

 ### Embed `SurveyView` in Your Content View
 In order to display your custom survey using COFFEE, you need to embed `SurveyView` in your content view and provide an instance of `SurveyView.ViewModel`.
 The view model requires three arguments:
 - An instance of `Survey`: The survey that you want to display
-- A completion handler (`((Submission) -> ())`) that takes a `Submission` as parameter.
+- A completion handler of type `((Submission) -> ())` that takes a `Submission` as parameter.
 COFFEE calls this function once the respondent completes the survey.
 The submission contains all responses and other meta data such as the submission date and time
 - A `Binding<Bool>` that defines whether the survey view is currently shown

 **Recommendation:** You can copy the following code snippet into your `ContentView` as a starting point.
 It already provides the completion handler and outlines the creation of a survey.